 Kyoto Station.
 It.
 Was.
 MASSIVE.
 The biggest train station I have ever seen in Japan.
 And it looked recently built, with it's funky design and general cleanliness.
 Not like the drab, rusty Shimonoseki Station.
+Outside the train station was a taxi queue and a bus depot.
+Below the train station was the subway station.
+Very convenient.

 My mom came to Japan to visit me during Spring Vacation, so we spent a few days in Kyoto and Osaka.
 The first place we went in Kyoto was the Fushimi Inari shrine, home of the 10,000 torii gates that little Sayuri runs through in Memoirs of a Geisha.
 So of course, I ran through them as well.
 Not all of them, mind you.
 There were a heck of a lot of gates.